 10. Use Lavender

 Essential oils can also be a powerful way to help you relax and sleep better.
-You can add 2-3 drops of lavender to a diffuser, on your pillow, feet, or wrist.
+For example, you can add 2-3 drops of Lavender to a diffuser on your pillow, feet, or wrist.